creifenscheid/cleanup_tools/Documentation/Introduction/Index.rst

 * processDatamap_afterDatabaseOperations hook
 * drawItem hook

-Cleanup services are configured within typoscript.
+Cleanup services are registered in typoscript.
 Therefor it is possible to extend the extension with your own services easily.